mc-carlessi/MySQL-Essential-Bootcamp-ou-2024/verify-installation/verify-installation.md

-# Verify the new MySQL Installation on Linux and import test databases
+# Import sample databases and play with the MySQL connection

 ## Introduction
 In this lab you will verify and start using your new MySQL Installation